postgresml/postgresml/README.md

 ### Mac OS (native)

-If you don't like Docker, a native installation is definitely possible.
-We recommend you use [Postgres.app](https://postgresapp.com/) because it comes with PL/Python, an extension we rely on, built into the installation.
+If you want want to use Docker, a native installation is available.
+We recommend you use [Postgres.app](https://postgresapp.com/) because it comes with PL/Python, the extension we rely on, built into the installation.
 Once you have Postgres.app running, you'll need to install the Python framework.
-Mac OS has multiple distributions of Python, namely one from Brew and one from the Python community (python.org).
+Mac OS has multiple distributions of Python, namely one from Brew and one from the Python community (Python.org);
-Postgres.app relies on the community one.
-The following are compatible versions of Python and PostgreSQL in Postgres.app:
+Postgres.app and PL/Python depend on the community one.
+The following versions of Python and Postgres.app are compatible:

 | **PostgreSQL version** | **Python version** | **Download link**                                                                       |
 |------------------------|--------------------|-----------------------------------------------------------------------------------------|
 | 14                     | 3.9                | [Python 3.9 64-bit](https://www.python.org/ftp/python/3.9.12/python-3.9.12-macos11.pkg) |
 | 13                     | 3.8                | [Python 3.8 64-bit](https://www.python.org/ftp/python/3.8.10/python-3.8.10-macos11.pkg) |

 All Python.org installers for Mac OS are [available here](https://www.python.org/downloads/macos/).
+You can also get more details about this in the Postgres.app [documentation](https://postgresapp.com/documentation/plpython.html).

 #### Python package

 To use our Python package inside Postgres, we need to install it into the global Python package space.
 Depending on which version of Python you installed in the previous step, use its correspoding pip executable.
 Since Python was installed as a framework, sudo (root) is not required.

+For PostgreSQL 14, use Python & Pip 3.9:

 ```bash
 $ pip3.9 install pgml